leloulight/csci71-FinalProject/README.md

 The system can compute the numerical value of each task in relation to that of the overall sprint as a percentage of the total effort required.

 ---
----
-### **SPRINT 3 :**
-#### *(Total Points : 20)*
----
-##### **Story Title: Create burndown chart visualizations / analytics**
-**Estimate :** 10
-As Don the Harvard student, I want to be able to create visualizations that show list and task status for selected categories and list items assigned to me or my team members so that I know which specific list items are complete as well as what percentage of list items are complete/incomplete.

-**Acceptance Criteria :**
-* Any required graph tools are imported to the system.
-* A visual is dynamically generated based on my supplied information to the application to present information about tasks completed v.s. in progress v.s. open.
-* A help menu explaining what information the visuals represent.

----
 ##### **Story Title: Create email reminders for each item**
 **Estimate :**  5
 As Sarah the Big Splash event organizer, I want to be able to send email reminders to myself and/or other members of my team whenever a list item is created or is near a due or suspense date so that I can be aware of items and deadlines when I am not logged in to the system.